Frankly My Dear

 ★★★★★

 I absolutely loved Introduction to Quantum Computing and Algorithms!
 It completely changed my perspective on Quantum Computing.
-At first I wasn't sure about Algorithms, but by chapter 3 I was completely hooked.
-The way the author explains Shor's Algorithm is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Algorithms.
-What I appreciated most was how the book made Quantum Algorithms feel so accessible.
+At first I wasn't sure about Computational Theory, but by chapter 3 I was completely hooked.
+The way the author explains Qubits is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Quantum Computing.
+What I appreciated most was how the book made Computer Science feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 You May Also Like